 Montessori-Inspired Corn Activities

-Barefoot in Suburbia has tweezing Indian corn (photo at the top of this post).
+Barefoot in Suburbia has tweezing Indian corn.

 Andrea Coventry has published another Indian corn post since then: The Top Five Uses For Indian Corn In Montessori Practical Life.